With Medicare, you have special rights and protections. There are resources available to you to make sure your rights are protected, including:

 - Medical necessity reviews

 For more information or help, call your BFCC-QIO.

-State Survey Agencies oversee health care facilities that participate in the Medicare and/or Medicaid programs.
+State Survey Agencies oversee health care facilities that participate in Medicare and/or Medicaid.
 The State Survey Agency inspects health care facilities and investigates complaints to ensure that health and safety standards are met.
-If you have a complaint about improper care or unsafe conditions in a hospital, home health agency, hospice, or nursing home, or you’re concerned about the health care, treatment, or services that you or another person got or didn’t get in a health care setting, you can contact your State Survey Agency.
+If you have a complaint about improper care or unsafe conditions in a hospital, home health agency, hospice, or nursing home, or you’re concerned about the health care, treatment, or services that you or another person got or didn’t get in a health care setting, you can contact your State Survey Agency [PDF, 1.27 MB].